abitravers1989/driftrock/README.md

 Most Loyal Class

-Edge case  the most loyal customers ID number did not appear in the user data, this needs addressing.
+Edge case: if the most loyal customers ID number did not appear in the user data, this needs addressing.

 Refactoring so the methods are much shorter.